MLHale/nebraska-gencyber/students/Intro_iot_node_red/README.md

 ### Step 6: Link flow to IFTTT
 Remember the Cybersecurity First Principles of __Abstraction__ and __Resource Encapsulation__?
 Now we get to take a closer look at how those principles are implemented.

 * Double click on the IFTTT node, you will see a dialog box displayed which allows us to give the node some of the information it needs to do it's job.
 Notice, you are not setting variables directly but entering them through a dialog.
-This allows error checking and security checks to be done behind the scenes.
+This is __Resource Encapsulation__ and allows error checking and security checks to be done behind the scenes.

 ![IFTTT Config](img/IFTTT_config1.png)